OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 ## Abstract

-10.7554/eLife.20105.001 The sequence of events that initiates T cell signaling is dictated by the specificities and order of activation of the tyrosine kinases that signal downstream of the T cell receptor.
+The sequence of events that initiates T cell signaling is dictated by the specificities and order of activation of the tyrosine kinases that signal downstream of the T cell receptor.
 Using a platform that combines exhaustive point-mutagenesis of peptide substrates, bacterial surface-display, cell sorting, and deep sequencing, we have defined the specificities of the first two kinases in this pathway, Lck and ZAP-70, for the T cell receptor ζ chain and the scaffold proteins LAT and SLP-76.
 We find that ZAP-70 selects its substrates by utilizing an electrostatic mechanism that excludes substrates with positively-charged residues and favors LAT and SLP-76 phosphosites that are surrounded by negatively-charged residues.
 This mechanism prevents ZAP-70 from phosphorylating its own activation loop, thereby enforcing its strict dependence on Lck for activation.
 The sequence features in ZAP-70, LAT, and SLP-76 that underlie electrostatic selectivity likely contribute to the specific response of T cells to foreign antigens.
-DOI: http://dx.doi.org/10.7554/eLife.20105.001

 ## Introduction

-Signal transduction by the T cell receptor (TCR) triggers the activation of three non-receptor tyrosine kinases: Lck, ZAP-70, and Itk (
+Signal transduction by the T cell receptor (TCR) triggers the activation of three non-receptor tyrosine kinases: Lck, ZAP-70, and Itk (Smith-Garvin et al., 2009; Weiss and Littman, 1994).
+A notable feature of this pathway is a strict hierarchy in kinase activation, which is accompanied by highly specific phosphorylation of substrates by each kinase (Figure 1).
+T cells must mount a strong and sustained response upon encountering a foreign peptide antigen bound to a major histocompatibility complex (MHC) molecule on an antigen-presenting cell, without launching an immune reaction against self-antigens.
+The origin of this selectivity is not well understood, and it cannot be explained by the modest differences in affinities between self and foreign peptide antigens for the T cell receptor (Palmer and Naeher, 2009).
+The pattern of tyrosine kinase activity downstream of the T cell receptor is implicated in a kinetic proofreading mechanism that has been posited to underlie the fidelity of the T cell response (Chakraborty and Weiss, 2014; McKeithan, 1995).
+In such a mechanism, complexes formed between the T cell receptor and antigens must be sufficiently long-lived to propagate a biochemical signal through the sequential steps of kinase activation and substrate phosphorylation within the T cell.

 ![Figure 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig1-v4.jpg)

 **Figure 1.:** (A) Initiating events in T cell receptor signaling (based on Au-Yeung et al., 2009).
 (B) Ordered kinase activation and substrate phosphorylation by Lck and ZAP-70 leads to downstream signaling.
-Abbreviations: TCR, T cell receptor; MHC, major histocompatibility complex; Lck, lymphocyte-specific kinase; ZAP-70, ζ-chain associated protein of 70 kilodaltons; Itk, interleukin-2-inducible T cell kinase; ITAMs, immunoreceptor tyrosine-based activation motifs; LAT, linker for the activation of T cells; SLP-76, SH2-containing leukocyte protein of 76 kilodaltons; and MAPK, mitogen-activated protein kinase.DOI: http://dx.doi.org/10.7554/eLife.20105.003
+Abbreviations: TCR, T cell receptor; MHC, major histocompatibility complex; Lck, lymphocyte-specific kinase; ZAP-70, ζ-chain associated protein of 70 kilodaltons; Itk, interleukin-2-inducible T cell kinase; ITAMs, immunoreceptor tyrosine-based activation motifs; LAT, linker for the activation of T cells; SLP-76, SH2-containing leukocyte protein of 76 kilodaltons; and MAPK, mitogen-activated protein kinase.

 The Src-family kinase Lck initiates intracellular signaling in T cells by phosphorylating the cytoplasmic tails of CD3 γ, δ, and ε, and the ζ subunits of the T cell receptor (Figure 1).
 This phosphorylation occurs on immunoreceptor tyrosine-based activation motifs (ITAMs), which are conserved sets of sequences bearing two tyrosines separated by ten to twelve residues (Love and Hayes, 2010; Reth, 1989).
 ZAP-70, a Syk-family kinase with tandem SH2 domains, is recruited to the membrane by binding these doubly-phosphorylated ITAMs (Chan et al., 1991; Iwashima et al., 1994; Wange et al., 1993).
 ZAP-70 is auto-inhibited before ITAM binding, and its activation requires that it be phosphorylated by Lck, both on its SH2-kinase linker and on the activation loop, a conserved regulatory segment in the kinase domain (Deindl et al., 2007; Yan et al., 2013).